Frequently Asked Questions (FAQs)

 A. We encourage any and all types of submissions!
 Posters, Short Papers and Full Papers all use same submission template - short papers are up to 4 pages in length, and full papers are up to 8 pages.
 They should include original research, case studies, or technical contributions to digital preservation.

 Posters require an abstract of up to 2 pages summarising the content of your poster.
 Further instructions for creating the poster will be provided upon acceptance.
+Read more poster submission tips and resources from the Posters & Lightning Talks Co-Chairs.

 Workshops, Tutorials, and Panels have their own submission template, which includes a detailed proposal up to 2 pages covering session goals, target audience, format, presenters, and any special requirements.